Developers: Looking Glass Studios (original),

 This game has unused enemies.

-System Shock is a 1994 first person shooter with adventure and RPG elements.
-Considered a cult classic, it spawned a more commercially successful sequel in 1999, and is also credited with inspiring the even more successful Deus Ex and BioShock.
+System Shock is a first-person shooter with adventure and RPG elements.
+Considered a cult classic, it spawned a more commercially-successful sequel and is credited with inspiring the even more successful Deus Ex and BioShock.

 System Shock has a "free movement" mode which allows you to essentially stop time and move around the level without any of that pesky physics or collision detection getting in the way.

 This is controlled by the config file variable "time_passes", which has a default value of 1.
-Changing it in the config file isn't actually possible, since the game forces it to always have this value.
-However, it can be changed by opening CDSHOCK.EXE in a hex editor and changing the byte at offset 0x164E38 from 01 to 00 (this assumes you're playing the CD-ROM version).
+Changing it in CYB.CFG isn't normally possible, since the game deliberately ignores the value in the config file if it's set to zero.
+However, the default can be changed by opening CDSHOCK.EXE in a hex editor and changing the byte at offset 0x1643E8 from 01 to 00 (this assumes you're playing the CD-ROM version).